 Retailers are able to access most first party data—they can see who is buying what.
 But they are leaving a huge opportunity on the table.
 They should be turning this data into insights that could lead to a lucrative membership model.

 About 18 percent of sales come from private label products, but why not have more things to sell to your shoppers?

 Retailers have had loyalty or discount programs for decades, but a membership is different.
 Sephora is an example of a retailer who is nailing the membership model.
 Here’s a more detailed review of what they’re doing with their membership and why it works.

 Insurance: Adding Services and Benefits with a More Direct Relationship

 Direct carriers like Progressive or GEICO do business, well, directly, with policyholders, so they are collecting a ton of first party data.
 The problem is that there aren’t many touchpoints with customers, unless there’s a claim.
 That makes for a price-competitive market (notice how most GEICO ads are about money savings…or camels, I suppose).

-What if companies like Progressive or GEICO could explore their vast data sets to find an engaged affinity group within their customer base, and add more services and benefits throughout the year?
-This would turn their relationship into a membership rather than transaction.
+What if companies like Progressive or GEICO could explore their vast data sets to find an engaged affinity group within their customer base and add more services and benefits throughout the year?
+This would turn their relationship into a membership rather than a transaction.